Skip to content

 Indoor-Outdoor Living: Designing Spaces That Extend Beyond the Walls

 A well-designed home does not end at its walls.
-Indoor-outdoor living is shaped by how spaces open to light, air, and landscape, through entryways, porches, and attached conservatories.
-When these transitions are thoughtfully considered alongside the home’s design and landscape, the exterior begins to reflect the life within.
+Indoor-outdoor living is shaped by how spaces open up to light, air, and the landscape, using entryways, porches, and the spaces that connect them.
+When these transitions are thoughtfully considered alongside the home’s design and landscape, the exterior begins to reflect the life inside.

 Shaping the Exterior Experience

-The Orono Remodel illustrates how a home’s exterior can shape the experience of arrival into the and connection to its surroundings.
-The original exterior felt imbalanced and flat, with horizontal lines and rigid geometric design creating a home that appears one-dimensional and disconnected from its lakefront setting.
+The Orono Remodel illustrates how a home’s exterior can shape the experience of arrival and connection to its surroundings.
+The original exterior felt imbalanced and flat, with horizontal lines and rigid geometric design creating a home that appeared one-dimensional and disconnected from its lakefront setting.

-Through a thoughtful design-build process, including an addition and full exterior remodel, this Orono home is now more inviting and in harmony with its natural surroundings.
-Sophisticated without losing its cottage-style charm, the remodel introduces softer shapes and elements of whimsy—such as an eyebrow roof and arched front entryway—to better connect with the surrounding landscape.
+Through a thoughtful design-build process, including an addition and full exterior remodel, this lakeside Orono home is now more inviting and in harmony with its natural surroundings.
+Sophisticated without losing its cottage-style charm, the remodel introduces softer shapes and elements of whimsy, such as an eyebrow roof and arched front entryway to better connect with the surrounding landscape.
 The gentle movement in the roofline echoes the lake’s mellow lapping and the organic arches of nearby trees.
 An understated, contrasting color palette allows the foliage to naturally brighten and define the home.

 The experience of arrival sets the tone, but the connection to the landscape continues beyond the front door.